 Tutorial: Azure Active Directory single sign-on (SSO) integration with Evernote

-In this tutorial, you learn how to integrate Evernote with Azure Active Directory (Azure AD).
-Integrating Evernote with Azure AD provides you with the following benefits:
+In this tutorial, you'll learn how to integrate Evernote with Azure Active Directory (Azure AD).
+When you integrate Evernote with Azure AD, you can:

-- You can control in Azure AD who has access to Evernote.
+- Control in Azure AD who has access to Evernote.

-- You can enable your users to be automatically signed-in to Evernote (Single Sign-On) with their Azure AD accounts.
+- Enable your users to be automatically signed-in to Evernote with their Azure AD accounts.

 - Manage your accounts in one central location - the Azure portal.

 To learn more about SaaS app integration with Azure AD, see What is application access and single sign-on with Azure Active Directory.

 To get started, you need the following items:

 - An Azure AD subscription.
 If you don't have a subscription, you can get a free account.

 - Evernote single sign-on (SSO) enabled subscription.

 In this tutorial, you configure and test Azure AD SSO in a test environment.